Factbox: Trump to meet heads of Carlyle Group, Marvel, World Jewish Congress

 * President of the World Jewish Congress

-(Reporting by Richard Cowan, Doina Chiacu and Susan Heavey, Editing by W Simon)
+(Reporting by Richard Cowan, Doina Chiacu and Susan Heavey; Editing by W Simon and Bill Trott)